 Overview of the Minnie Van Service

 Disney initially introduced Minnie Vans in 2017 to provide a personal, on-demand car ride service as a way to move around Disney property.
-At first, they were only available at select Disney deluxe resorts, but since its expansion last summer, anyone can now request a Minnie Van to go anywhere around the Disney World Resort.
+At first, they were only available at select Disney deluxe resorts, but since its expansion in summer 2019, anyone can now request a Minnie Van to go anywhere around the Disney World Resort.
 You can even book a ride to and from the Orlando International Airport or Port Canaveral, but this service has not returned yet.
 (For trips off-site, you’ll need another way to get there, and there is no direct service between the airport and Port Canaveral.)

 Froggy parents, a huge plus is that Minnie Vans come equipped with complimentary car seats for your tadpoles.
 Lily still hasn’t quite outgrown the need for one, so we love this service’s perk!
 Disney has partnered with Lyft for this service, but unlike regular Lyft rides or similar rideshare apps such as Uber, the Minnie Van drivers are exclusively Disney cast members.
 That way, it eliminates any concerns about who’s behind the wheel.
 You’ll be able to spot a Minnie Van easily because of its cute design — a bright red car with white polka dots!
 They all look the same, but each has its own number displayed on the outside window so you can tell which one is yours.